Student Loan Debt & Homeownership

 • Marriage increases the likelihood of homeownership by 10.4%.

-• A bachelor’s degree makes it 120% more likely that a man will be at least 30 years old when he first becomes a father.
+• Women and men with a bachelor’s degree or higher were more likely to be at least 30 years of older when she first became a mother.

 • If the student debt holder is unemployed, each additional month of unemployment decreases the likelihood of homeownership by 0.68%.